lucis-e/PopPBPK-RL_Bnzpril/README.md

 :one:  <span style="color:blue"> **MLR analysis for feature selection** </span>

-Run the R Markdown notebook to perform MLR and partial correlation coefficient analysis, discovering the anthropometric parameters that are most influential in PK profile prediction.
+Run the `FeatureSelection_RLM.Rmd` R Markdown notebook to perform MLR and partial correlation coefficient analysis, discovering the anthropometric parameters that are most influential in PK profile prediction.

 :two: **Virtual population stratification based on the extracted features**

-Run the Python notebook to classify the virtual population into the defined strata based on the MLR-selected features and calculate the distribution of the PK parameters in each group.
+Run the `PopulationStratification.ipynb` Python notebook to classify the virtual population into the defined strata based on the MLR-selected features and calculate the distribution of the PK parameters in each group.

 ### 2. RL agent